23 Jul Defining Your Target Market: A Crucial Process In Your Sales Cycle

 Improve Any Weaknesses You Find

-Let Go of Unproductive Markets
+Let Go of an Unproductive Target Market

 As you research new verticals, you’ll quickly realize that not every prospect is a fit for your business.
 While it may be tempting to try to hold onto these markets when you’re running low on leads, pushing through dry spells will be far more beneficial than trying to force ill-suited industries to purchase your product.
 Do your best to avoid price-sensitive markets as businesses in that vertical are quick to switch service providers based on who has the lowest price.
 Find companies that would see the value in your solutions and make a long-term investment.